h2oai/datatable/.github/CONTRIBUTING.md

 * Only when you are sure the bug has not yet been reported, [open a new issue](https://github.com/h2oai/datatable/issues/new).
 * Please follow the [issue template](ISSUE_TEMPLATE.md) and provide as many details as possible.
-A clear, but concise, title, your environment, and a [MCVE](https://stackoverflow.com/help/mcve) will make everyone's life easier.
+A clear but concise, title, your environment, and an [MCVE](https://stackoverflow.com/help/mcve) will make everyone's life easier.